DexterInd/GrovePi/docs/api/gpio.md

 #API - GPIO Functions

-In this section the Python API reference is described.
+In this section the Python API reference for GPIO functions is described.
 This library is supported on both major versions of Python: 2.x and 3.x.

 ##`grovepi.digitalRead(pin)`